 Still, there’s a simultaneous grief and joy to the way Keyssar’s photographs apprehend these miracles while sensing the immanent pressure of hardship.
 Imbued with both gratitude and cautious admiration, Make Me A Little Miracle functions as the ramo de flores (bouquet of flowers), which Keyssar extends toward María Lionza—and all the women who aid her—in hopes that she might bear witness to one more miracle.

-Laura Cadena is a writer based in New York, where she co-facilitates the New York Arts Practicum.
 All images from the series Make Me A Little Miracle (2014–ongoing) courtesy the artist.

 Read more from our series “Introducing,” which highlights exciting new voices in photography.